medical gaslighting

 My Experience of Medical Gaslighting

-As an infectious disease physician, seeing post-infectious inflammatory syndrome was always a challenge.
+As an infectious disease physician, seeing post-infectious inflammatory syndrome was always challenging.
 Yes, I know you don’t feel well.
 Yes, an infection started the process.
 No, I can’t do anything about it.
-All I can do is tell you to eat well, exercise and get enough sleep.
+All I can do is tell you to eat well, exercise, and get enough sleep.
 And work on your intentions and mood.
 Maybe see a naturopath.
 It is real, and I see you.
 I recognize it.
 But still, what can I do besides hold your hand?

 I can’t tell you how many bad patient reviews I got because I didn’t help.
 Because I couldn’t help.
 Honestly, I did my best to be of value to these folks, and almost uniformly, I got a bad patient review.
 Is that gaslighting when I did my best to validate these difficult patients but had nothing else to offer?
 Should I rather slam in a PICC line and give months of Ceftriaxone?

-Each specialty has a type of patient encounter where the patients will almost uniformly come away from the visit complaining of gaslighting.
+Each specialty has a type of patient encounter in which patients almost uniformly complain of gaslighting at the end of the visit.
 You know what I’m talking about.

 Signs and Words of Possible Gaslighting

-From a patient perspective, gaslighting is more likely if: you are frequently interrupted, the answers don’t address your concerns, you feel ashamed or embarrassed after the visit, you leave wondering if it is all in your mind, you are blamed for the symptoms.
+From a patient perspective, gaslighting is more likely if you are frequently interrupted, the answers don’t address your concerns, you feel ashamed or embarrassed after the visit, you leave wondering if it is all in your mind, and you are blamed for the symptoms.

 Well, rushed visits, interrupting after 11 seconds, focusing on just one complaint rather than the whole, thinking about common conditions first… it sounds like healthcare is created to gaslight patients.